DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

         * Under the **Login pages** tab

           * click **Edit** in the *Managed login pages configuration* pane
-            * *Allowed callback URLs* : to be filled up once ODM is deployed and the redirect URIs are known
+            * *Allowed callback URLs* : will be set later on once ODM is deployed and the redirect URIs are known
             * *Identity providers* = **Cognito user pool**
             * *OAuth 2.0 grant types* = **Authorization code grant**
             * *OpenID Connect Scopes* = **Email**, **OpenID**, **Phone**